-The good news is there's research going into treating and even finding a cure for CF.
+The good news is there's research going into treating and even finding a cure for CF. I've just started taking new medication that's actually targeting my cells and helping them to function properly.

-LACEY: Hi, my name is Lacy, and I am going to the gym, I have something called.
+LACEY: Hi, my name is Lacy, and I am going to the gym, I have something called ADHD and I'm going to tell you all about it.

 It can make it more difficult to do some things, like learning at school, doing homework and sometimes talking to people.
-Some people with ADHD take medication which can help them a lot.
+It doesn't just affect kids.
+Heaps of adults have it too including some really famous people.